hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 flow is at a maximum.
 Operating at this flow can cause cavitation, vibration and, in some pumps, overloading of the driver.
 These points are to be avoided when operating pumps.

+To learn more about pump operating regions, refer to <a href="https://estore.pumps.org/Standards/Rotodynamic/RotodynamicPumpsforDesignApplication.aspx" target="_blank">ANSI/HI 14.3 – Rotodynamic Pumps for Design and Application</a>.

 ### Affinity Rules

 Under the assumption that both pumps maintain the same efficiencies, the **Affinity Rules** show the relationships between pump parameters (flow, pressure/head, power) and pump